SirMerringtonIV/rhytididae/src/content/blog/Wu-Tang Clam.md

 ><br>
 >we set up outdoor “tinder” spots for all the exotic mountain folks and wait for the magic to happen.<br>
 ><br>
->all i want is one pic of them holding feet together
+>all i want is one pic of them holding feet together<br>
 >-<cite>Simas</cite>

 <br>